Large, oblong shaped olive jar with doughnut or collar-shaped rim with fragments found in the Factory (03560-JR)

 • Location – Collections

-Two very different vessel forms identified as Spanish coarseware are represented in the James Fort archaeological collection.
+At least three different vessel forms identified as Spanish coarseware are represented in the James Fort archaeological collection.
 With a coarse, unglazed fabric, olive jars comprise the largest assemblage.
-A unique, lead-glazed coarseware mercury jar is also believed to be of Spanish origin.
+A similar vessel type, the orza is represented by a unique rim.
+And a unique, lead-glazed coarseware mercury jar is also believed to be of Spanish origin.

 A single, distinctive coarseware jar made in Spain was recovered from James Fort.
 Parallels to this object have been discovered in Southampton and London, England, from contexts dating as early as the 15th century.
 Evidence suggests that the small jar with thick walls was used as a container for mercury.
 Mercury most assuredly was brought to Jamestown for medicinal purposes and probably also for extracting gold and silver from their ores.

-Fabric: The fabric of olive jars is pink to pinkish-buff with a gray core, and it contains abundant coarse quartz sand inclusions, fissures, and often large air pockets.
-The mercury jar has a reddish, slightly micaceous, sandy fabric with some voids.
+Fabric: The fabric of olive jars is pink to pinkish-buff sometimes with a gray core, and it contains abundant coarse quartz sand inclusions, fissures, and often large air pockets.
+Exterior surfaces often appear to have a white slip which is actually a chemical reaction during the firing process making the surface turn white or buff-colored.

-Form: Both Type A and Type B olive jars with thick collar-like, or ring, rims have been recovered from James Fort.
-A single jar with an everted rim resembles an olive jar form that dates to the 15th and 16th centuries.
-Only the lowermost section of the mercury jar was recovered.
-The walls are thick, and the base is splayed.
+Form: Using Avery’s updated version of Goggin’s typology both 17th century Shape A (oblong-shaped) and Shape B (globular-shaped) olive jars with thick collar-like, or doughnut-shaped rims have been recovered from James Fort.
+A single jar with an everted rim resembles an olive jar form that dates to the 16th century.

 related images